thrill/thrill/README.md

 - abgegebene Version des <a href="https://github.com/PdF14-MR/research-proposal/blob/b08aed24d22bcf4837f87da10763f89ff3a46212/c7a-proposal-abgabe20150424.pdf">Research Proposal PDF</a>

 Coding camps are times of anarchy.
 Anarchy does not need to stick to workflow. :rage:

+# Directory Structure

+- compile all code during build tests!
+- no duplication of example code!

+## examples
+- contains API examples for the future users.
+- e.g. full code of wordcount and page rank for them to learn from.

+## tests
+- contains unit tests
+- contains integration? tests that ensure that all API examples (the code therein! not a copy) works correctly.
+- internal example program (e.g. cmdline parser)
+- performance tests. e.g. hash table never runs slower than unordered map. run on EVERY! test run.

+## benchmarks
+- only the scripts to run and plot the benchmarks. no results.
+- code internal micro-benchmarks, e.g. hash table.
+- code of internal micro-benchmarks must be compiled during build testing, but not run!

 # Temporary Workflow
 - steps 1 - 5 (see below)